-Make up a story with the students’ assistance, using the sea songs to illustrate the story - or use the story in the supporting resources.
+Make up a story with the students’ assistance, using the sea songs to illustrate the story.

 Do a desk clapping game to go with the song.

-verse 2: knee knee knee - tap right knee 3 x
+verse 2: "knee knee knee" - tap right knee 3 times.

-verse 3: chop chop chop - chop elbow 3x
+verse 3: "chop chop chop" - chop elbow 3 times.

 The music in this video is fast for Grade 2.
 Watch the demo to learn the movements.